 Evidence to be looked for in potential cases

 - Diagnosis of ovarian cancer from Medical Records.

 - Treatment provided for ovarian cancer.

-Medical Record Review and claim validation of Talcum case should take approximately 1 hour and 30 minutes in most instances; however, this approximation may vary in cases based on the volume of records.
+Medical Record Review and claim validation of Talcum case should take approximately 3 hours in most instances; however, this approximation may vary in cases based on the volume of records.